lopezacuba/Quickstarts/Jomres_Quickstart_Wordpress_Portal_All_Plugins/README.md

-Updated today to Jomres 9.23.2 with open source Plugin Manager v3.3.
+Updated today to Jomres 9.23.4 with open source Plugin Manager.

 These are the Jomres Quickstarts with ALL the Core Plugins including Plugin Manager so your website will never expire.

 It has the lastest core plugins including the channel management plugins.

-For some reason this plugin "channelmanagement_framework" crashes Jomres in Wordpress so I zipped up this file and it is in the core-plugin folder.
-All the database tables for this plugin are installed.

 See Read Me 1st file for more information